WORKING AS A

 My Background Story

 Before going further, I feel that it is important to start with my background.
 If you have read the post about my Zentangle journey, you already know a lot.
 If not, please read it.
 You might wonder why I think that it’s important to read my story.
-Well, because your experience and level of satisfaction will depend significantly on your expectations and your own background (you have probably read about happiness being the difference between reality and expectations).
+Well, because your experience and level of satisfaction will depend significantly on your expectations and your own background.
+You have probably heard about happiness being the difference between reality and expectations.

 So, knowing that I come from a strong analytical, financial background, might explain something about my approach.
 Having all the operational knowledge about managing companies, dealing with strategy, planning, the financial and technical aspects… that’s all a piece of my CZT business puzzle.
 Bear in mind that being over-analytical can be a burden, too. 😀